Ages 12 – 14

 This week we will be focusing on how to navigate camper’s conflicts and find resolutions when the camp day is not going to plan.
 This is great for a future counselor to navigate camper situations with a positive attitude in finding resolutions.

-Week two: Camp safety week
+Camp safety week

 CIT’s will get hands on experience during safety week.
 They will learn certain protocols to follow when a child is injured and how to support them with aide.
 They will focus on in-game injuries and waterplay safety in camps.

-Week one: Water Safety/Swim lessons aide
+Water Safety/Swim lessons aide

 CIT’s will be introduced to pool safety as well provide them with an hands on experience inside the water supporting our swim lesson instructors.
 They will navigate the challenging aspects of water safety that occur in camps.

-Week two: The art of teaching arts and crafts
+The art of teaching arts and crafts

 They will be focusing on how to bring art to life while learning how to prep and lead an art activity.
 The CIT’S will get hands experience while leading an art activity planned by them for the group they are assigned.